 - Iterate based on real data, not assumptions

-If you’re not sure where to start, our free automation audit walks through your specific processes and identifies the highest-ROI targets.
+If you’re not sure where to start, book a free automation audit and we’ll walk through your specific processes to identify the highest-ROI targets.
 For a foundational overview, read our guide on what business process automation is and why it matters.
-If you’ve already mapped your processes and want to identify specific automation opportunities, our guide on how to audit workflows and find automation candidates is the logical next step.
+If you’ve already mapped your workflows and want to pick specific automation candidates, our guide on how to audit workflows and find automation candidates is the logical next step.

 Process mapping isn’t glamorous.
 It’s not the exciting part of automation.
-But it’s the part that determines whether your automation project returns 50% or 400%.
-Every team we’ve worked with that skipped this step regretted it.
-Every team that invested 1-2 weeks in mapping got to value faster.
+But it’s the part that determines whether your project returns 50% or 400%.
+Every team we’ve worked with that skipped mapping regretted it.
+Every team that invested 1-2 weeks up front got to value faster.

 Start with the spreadsheet.
 Map what’s real.
 Then automate what matters.